inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

 connected routing module.

 The :ned:`Igmpv2` module implements version 2 of the IGMP protocol (RFC 2236).
-Next we describe its behaviour in host and routers in details.
+Next we describe its behavior in host and routers in details.
 Note that multicast routers behaves as hosts too, i.e. they are sending reports to other routers when joining or leaving a multicast group.

-Host behaviour
+Host behavior
 ~~~~~~~~~~~~~~

 When an interface joins to a multicast group, the host will send a